Peptide library for proteomics

 Peptide libraries are also used for proteomics.
 Indeed, quantitative proteomics often consists in the absolute quantification of one or more peptides of interest in biological samples.
 Libraries of heavy isotope peptides are ideal for proteomics assays.
 These are isotopically labeled peptides, also named Stable isotope labeled peptides (SIL) or heavy peptides, in order to be able to differentiate from the peptide of interest only by a higher mass.
 Thus, libraries of heavy isotope peptides are used as a chemical reference substance to quantify the peptide in given biological samples.

-For more information about our peptide library synthesis service, please visit this link.
+More information about our custom peptide library synthesis service.

 Bohrer BC, Li YF, Reilly JP, et al. Combinatorial libraries of synthetic peptides as a model for shotgun proteomics.
 Anal Chem.
 (2010)